ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Many application programming interfaces (APIs) to perform transport networking have been deployed, perhaps the most widely known and imitated being the BSD Socket {{POSIX}} interface (Socket API).
 The naming of objects and functions across these APIs is not consistent, and varies depending on the protocol being used.
 For example, sending and receiving streams of data is conceptually the same for both an unencrypted Transmission Control Protocol (TCP) stream and operating on an encrypted Transport Layer Security (TLS) {{?RFC8446}} stream over TCP, but applications cannot use the same socket ```send()``` and ```recv()``` calls on top of both kinds of connections.
 Similarly, terminology for the implementation of transport protocols varies based on the context of the protocols themselves: terms such as "flow", "stream", "message", and "connection" can take on many different meanings.
 This variety can lead to confusion when trying to understand the similarities and differences between protocols, and how applications can use them effectively.

-The goal of the Transport Services architecture is to provide a common, flexible, and reusable interface for transport protocols.
+The goal of the Transport Services architecture is to provide a flexible, and reusable architecture that provides a common interface for transport protocols.
 As applications adopt this interface, they will benefit from a wide set of transport features that can evolve over time, and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the applications.
 This flexibility enables faster deployment of new features and protocols.
 It can also support applications by offering racing mechanisms (attempting multiple IP addresses, protocols, or network paths in parallel), which otherwise need to be implemented in each application separately (see {{racing}}).

 This document was developed in parallel with the specification of the Transport Services API {{!I-D.ietf-taps-interface}} and Implementation Guidelines {{?I-D.ietf-taps-impl}}.
 Although following the Transport Services Architecture does not require that all APIs and implementations are identical, a common minimal set of features represented in a consistent fashion will enable applications to be easily ported from one system to another.